 The days are usually an early start with having a light breakfast and coffee around 7am with the plan to launch at 8am.

 Once through the surf the search for the action starts!
-From there you will be jumping in and out the boat mostly on snorkel experiencing the magic.
+After that you will be jumping in and out the boat mostly on snorkel to experiencing the magic.

-The Transkei cliff faces, and scenery are truly breathtaking, and some days if the action is a bit quiet the team will take you touring the area to site see some of the famous viewpoints.
+The Transkei cliff faces and scenery are truly breathtaking.
+Some days if the action is a bit quiet the team will take you touring the area to see some of the famous viewpoints.